 Developers within the ecosystem include every Komodo blockchain project and friendly fork as well as the devops engineers and notary node operators that contribute to the running of all systems.
 Including the zCash developers who have recently provided the sapling upgrade.

-Only the command line is available in one flavour, however there are more than a dozen wallets that support Komodo with several forked from the Agama multi-coin wallet.
-With Crypto Conditions (Chain Logic that enables “smart contracts” and custom consensus), the number of dApp clients will increase rapidly.
+Only the command line is available in one flavor, however there are more than a dozen wallets that support Komodo with several forked from the Agama multi-coin wallet.
+With Komodo’s Custom Consensus framework (customizable chain logic), the number of dApp clients will increase rapidly.